-Everything is happening online nowadays.
-But you already know that.
-Your customers are online.
-And you know that too.
-Your brand needs to have a strong online presence – you know, you know!
+Your brand needs to have a strong digital presence – you know, you know!
 But how do you earn and maintain the attention of your target audience?

 So where do you start?
-Blockbuster Marketing.
-Jon Lombardo, Global Head of Research at LinkedIn, introduced this concept in a session at INBOUND.
+Blockbuster Marketing, an idea introduced by Jon Lombardo, Global Head of Research at LinkedIn.
 The idea is to take what the entertainment giants do best: monetize your creativity and apply it to your marketing strategies.

 To do so, all your content should follow a franchise-like style.
 Think Baby Yoda.
 Disney uses the same piece of creative (the character) and recycles it over and over.
 There is the show on Disney+.
 There are the toys.
 There are the memes.
 Just one piece of creative grows Disney’s brand awareness and grows its revenue in multiple channels.

 To do this start by defining your brand voice.
 What is authentically YOU?
 From there, you need to build out a consistent distinctiveness.
 What will your brand look and feel like?

 A strong B2B example is Salesforce.
 The brand has a strong visual foundation that they use consistently across every platform.
 No matter what the content is, you know instantly that it comes from Salesforce.
 While the style may be too whimsical for many companies, it is a lesson in effectively recognizable branding.

 Once you have identified your “franchise” from look and feel to tone and voice, you are ready for the next step.
 Look to build big recurring content: a yearly round-up, a trends report, or an event.
 Then it’s time to break it down.
 Turn your report into an eBook.
 Use the data to inform a webinar.
 Cut large event presentations into smaller thinkpieces and produce a series of blogs.
 Be creative and be resourceful.